OscarAC/aws-bincity/README.md

 This lambda function will react to the DynamoDB Stream for new modifications of the current state, then send a request to the Influxdb API to store the modification.

-An example dashboard is provided in order to demostrate how this data can be exploited using the features of Influxdb 2.0 (please note this just a demostration purpose, therefore some limitations apply).
+An example dashboard is provided to demonstrate how this data can be exploited using the features of Influxdb 2.0 (please note this just a demonstration purpose, therefore some limitations apply).

 &nbsp;